Supreme Court debates Trump's ability to keep financial information and taxes secret - Local News 8

 The Department of Justice is siding with Trump, arguing that the subpoenas represent a “serious risk of harassing the President and distracting him from his constitutional duties.”

-Principal Deputy Solicitor General Jeffrey Wall told the justices that when a legislative subpoena seeks information from the President, it must meet a higher standard.
+Principal Deputy Solicitor General Jeffrey Wall argued that when a legislative subpoena seeks information from the President, it must meet a higher standard.
 Both chambers of the House must authorize the subpoena in question and the information sought must be “demonstrably critical” to a “legitimate legislative purpose.”

-“Because the committees here did not make those showings, the subpoenas violate the Constitution,” he argued.
+“Because the committees here did not make those showings, the subpoenas violate the Constitution,” he said.

 The Justice Department suggested an off-ramp to the justices, saying they could avoid having to rule on Congress’ investigatory powers with respect to the President, by simply invalidating the subpoenas on the threshold ground that they were not authorized by the full House.
 “A full House vote ensures adequate deliberation and is part of the system of checks and balances,” Francisco said.

-Note: This story has been updated with details from oral arguments.